aanand/transformers-talk/one/01_slide.md

     # => 3

 !SLIDE
 .notes So how do we get the original code to work?
-We just include 'Transformer' in Sequence.
-Easy!
+We need to turn this into this.
+    @@@ ruby
+    Sequence.run do
+      x <- 1
+      y <- 2

+      x + y
+    end

+    Sequence.instance_eval do
+      bind 1 do |x|
+        bind 2 do |y|
+          x + y
+        end
+      end
+    end

+!SLIDE
+.notes First, let's cleanly separate concerns and do it in a separate module.
+Transformer needs to implement the 'run' method, which will somehow turn the first block of code into the second.
     @@@ ruby
     module Sequence
       class << self